illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 ## minixfs

-Although ext2 is good filesystem, it had some constraints that made it difficult to turn it into a file filesystem.
-Your TAs took a predecessor of the file system (the [Minix Filesystem](https://en.wikipedia.org/wiki/MINIX_file_system)) and edited it to make it a good in file filesystem.
-As such, you will have to learn our filesystem in addition; ours is simpler though!
+ext2 is good filesystem, but to keep things simple, we will be using a modified version of its predecessor (the [MINIX filesystem](https://en.wikipedia.org/wiki/MINIX_file_system)) in this lab.

-## Superblock
+### Superblock

 {% highlight c %}